Updated April 28.

 Chilmark residents file into the community center for the annual town meeting. —Sarah Shaw Dawson

 Voters filed into the local community center on Monday evening as the sun was setting behind them.
-Quite a few of the warrant articles they were to decide on were proposed by the residents themselves.
+Quite a few of the warrant articles they were to decide on had been proposed by residents themselves.

-A budget override for $368,000 was initially approved by voters, largely encompassing Up-Island School District assessment costs, but the item will go before Chilmark townspeople again in ballot form at town elections on April 29, which will be held at the Chilmark Community Center from noon to 8 pm.
+A budget override for $368,000 was initially approved by voters, largely encompassing up-Island school district assessment costs, but the item will go before Chilmark townspeople again in ballot form at town elections on April 29, at the Chilmark Community Center from noon to 8 pm.

 Dan Karnovsky and his dog, Dory, at the Chilmark annual town meeting. —Sarah Shaw Dawson

-A citizens’ petition that residents heavily pushed town officials was for a food waste recycler.
-The petition proposed to purchase a $60,000 food waste recycler for Chilmark’s local drop off (LDO).
+A citizens’ petition that residents heavily pushed town officials for was a new mode of food-waste recycling.
+The petition proposed to purchase a $60,000 food-waste recycler for Chilmark’s local drop-off.

-The Chilmark Select Board had declined to add the warrant article themselves because they were concerned that plans for the use and possible contamination of compost were not fleshed out appropriately by Island Grown Initiative (IGI), who led the request.
+The Chilmark Select Board had declined to add the warrant article itself because board members were concerned that plans for the use and possible contamination of compost were not fleshed out appropriately by Island Grown Initiative (IGI), which led the request.

 “The select board didn’t feel the proposal was concise enough,” select board member Matt Poole said.

 Representatives from IGI approached the select board three times throughout the off-season with plans for the composting machine, but board members said they requested new information that was never provided by the nonprofit.
-But the warrant article ultimately made it before voters and Chilmark residents were largely in support of it.
+Still, the warrant article ultimately made it before voters, and Chilmark residents were largely in support of it.

 “Trash is, in fact, our Island’s largest export,” Chilmark resident Jessica Mason said.
 Mason said the amount of methane gas released into the environment by food waste is staggering.
 “We know that many many people here want access to something that is more environmentally friendly.”

-Poole clarified that the select board was in support of the food waste recycler, but proposed an amendment as an individual and resident of the town that would include a four-month testing period for its efficacy and the formation of a town subcommittee that would oversee its use.
+Poole clarified that the select board was in support of the food-waste recycler, but proposed an amendment as an individual and resident of the town that would include a four-month testing period for its efficacy and also the formation of a town subcommittee that would oversee its use.

 Emmy Treitman, Violet Simon, and Sophie Mazza spoke before the town in support of food waste recyclers. —Sarah Shaw Dawson